ssoranno/POS/README.md

 POS source code in main.py file.

-This file is used by the android app to display.
+This file is used by the android phone to display the app.

 To run:
 Download and install kivy and requests.